You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Link Between Lipitor and Sugar Intake

-In recent years, some studies have suggested that Lipitor may increase sugar intake in some individuals.
-This has led to concerns that the medication may be contributing to the growing epidemic of diabetes and obesity.
-But what's behind this supposed link?
+Some studies have suggested that Lipitor may increase sugar cravings and intake in some individuals.
+This has led to concerns about the potential long-term effects of taking Lipitor on overall health.

 Conclusion